Bios of Senior Judges and Staff

 TRADITIONAL RIGHTS COURT ASSOCIATE JUDGE NIXON DAVID

-TRADITIONAL RIGHTS COURT ASSOCIATE JUDGE NIXON DAVID In April 2021, the Cabinet appointed Judge Nixon David to serve a third four-year term as an associate judge of the Traditional Rights Court and the judge representing the Iroij interests.
-The Cabinet first appointed Judge Nixon to the Traditional Rights Court bench in April 2013 and reappointed him in 2017.
+TRADITIONAL RIGHTS COURT ASSOCIATE JUDGE NIXON DAVID In April 2025, the Cabinet appointed Judge Nixon David to serve a fourth term as an associate judge of the Traditional Rights Court and the judge representing the Iroij interests ending on April 30, 2030.
+The Cabinet first appointed Judge Nixon to the Traditional Rights Court bench in April 2013.

 Judge Nixon was born and raised on Arno Atoll and has land rights on Arno, Likiep, Mili, and Ebon Atolls.
 Judge David is a recognized expert in the customs and traditions of the Marshall Islands, having served as a presenter on the Customary Law and Language Commission’s radio program.